-Inpatient Addiction Treatment and Rehabilitation: Inpatient or residential treatment is the most intensive form of drug addiction treatment, and is exclusively conducted in a 24 hour medically monitored premise.
+Inpatient Addiction Treatment and Rehabilitation: Inpatient or residential treatment is the most intensive form of drug addiction treatment, and is conducted in a medically monitored facility.
 This is the most expensive type of addiction treatment, but is absolutely necessary for those who have struggled with addiction for many years.
-Relapse patients especially benefit from inpatient rehabilitation.
+Additionally, patients that have relapsed will benefit from inpatient rehabilitation.

-During inpatient drug rehabilitation recovering addicts can expect to participate in many therapy programs to identify the underlying causes of addiction and address them directly.
-One of the critical components of successful inpatient rehab is patients learn how to let go of addiction by resolving internal unrest and developing new, healthy habits to cope with emotions which may have lead them to using drugs and alcohol previously.
+During inpatient drug rehabilitation recovering addicts can expect to participate in many therapy programs aimed at identifying the underlying causes of addiction.
+One of the critical components of successful inpatient rehab is ensuring the patient learns how to let go of addiction by resolving internal unrest and fostering the development of new, healthy, habits to cope with the emotions that led to substance abuse in the first place.

 Beware of Insurance Companies Botching Your Drug Addiction Recovery!

-Many insurances will opt to cover outpatient treatment first for many long term drug and alcohol users.
+Many insurance plans will opt to cover outpatient treatment first for many long term drug and alcohol users.
 This is never a good idea.
-Many people who need inpatient rehabilitation relapse quickly in outpatient treatment, and may suffer a fatal overdose.
+Many people who need inpatient rehabilitation, will relapse quickly in outpatient treatment, and may suffer a fatal overdose.
 If your insurance company denies your request for inpatient treatment coverage contact your treatment center’s Utilization Review Department.
 They are responsible for representing your treatment needs to your insurance company, and may be able to help.

 What You Need to Know About Drug Addiction Treatment Detox and Withdrawal

-The last thing you should know about drug addiction treatment is the first thing you have to do in order to get treatment at all!
 Before you can enroll in either inpatient or outpatient treatment, you’ll be required to go through an initial drug and alcohol detox, or cleansing.
-During detox your body will be purged of any addictive substances which will help you overcome addiction in the long run over the course of your therapy.
+During detox your body will be purged of any addictive substances which will help you overcome addiction in the long run.

-This will be your first experience of leaving drugs and alcohol behind forever.
-Many forgo treatment to avoid this simple ten day period.
-As we mentioned earlier, with the advent of medically assisted drug treatment detoxification therapy is pain free and easy.
-Many patients undergo initial therapy and begin to shed their physical dependence to drugs and alcohol.
+Many forgo treatment to avoid this detoxification process.
+As we mentioned earlier, with the advent of medically assisted drug treatment detoxification therapy is comfortable and attainable.
+Many patients undergo initial therapy and immediately begin to shed their physical dependence to drugs and alcohol.